tryton/trytond/doc/ref/models/fields.rst

     If true, the choices will be sorted by human-readable value.
 Default value is ``True``.

+.. attribute:: Selection.selection_change_with

+    A list of field names.
+If this attribute is set, the client will call the ``selection`` method of the model when the user changes on of the fields defined in the list and will give the values of each fields in the list.
+    The ``selection`` method should be an instance method.

 .. attribute:: Selection.translate_selection

     If true, the human-readable values will be translated.
 Default value is